-Wrongful Termination Attorney In River Edge
+Wrongful Termination Attorney In Hackensack

 New Jersey is an at-will state in regard to employment.
 That means that employees or employers may terminate a working relationship at any time for almost any reason.
 However, when a discharge violates employment law, then it is considered wrongful termination.